 Still, cautious designers may want to think twice before implementing a feature likened to slot machines.

-It Risks Accessibility Violations
+Infinite Scroll Risks Accessibility Violations

 Infinite scroll can make navigation especially difficult for users with disabilities.
 People who rely on assistive technology to help them access footers, sidebars and other relevant pages on a site may be hindered from doing so on interfaces that continuously load content.
 Infinite scroll runs the risk of alienating these users, and violating Web Content Accessibility Guidelines in the process.

-It Makes Footers Impossible to Reach
+Infinite Scroll Makes Footers Impossible to Reach

-Adrian Roselli, a web accessibility and user experience consultant, told Built In he occasionally sees clients combine an infinite scroll with a footer at the bottom of the page.
+Roselli occasionally sees clients combine an infinite scroll with a footer at the bottom of the page.
 This is an all-too-common mistake, and it keeps “About” and “Contact” links out of reach, which creates headaches for users who are trying to access pertinent information — but can’t.